13 smart financial moves to make before turning 30

 - Chase Sapphire Preferred® Card is ideal for jetsetters who want to earn points on travel and apply their rewards toward flights.
 If you spend $4,000 on purchases within the first three months of opening the account, you’ll score 60,000 bonus points – and put $750 towards travel when you redeem through Chase Ultimate Rewards.

 - Blue Cash Preferred® Card from American Express has a refreshed rewards program that includes cashback categories where millennials spend most, such as streaming services, transit costs, groceries and gas.
 If you spend $1,000 on purchases in the first three months, you’ll receive a $250 statement credit.
-American Express also offers a 0% intro APR on purchases and balance transfers for 12 months.
+American Express also offers an intro APR on purchases for 12 months.

 Think long term about your credit card